Academically/Intellectually Gifted Program (AIG) » Frequently Asked Questions

 A

-No. Each system has developed a plan which provides criteria for screening, identification, and services for their students who exhibit a need for differentiation.
-Should a student transfer to Davidson County Schools, the local team will review data to decide if further screening is necessary.
-To qualify for AIG services in DCS, a student must meet or exceed our minimum criteria on all standardized tests and meet or exceed our criteria.
+Each district in the state has developed a plan that provides criteria for screening, identification, and services for its students who exhibit a need for differentiation.
+Should a student transfer to Davidson County Schools, the local team will review data to decide what service option is needed.

 5) Q At the elementary level, will my child only receive services from the AIG teacher?